-Samsung’s new Galaxy S20 series looks great, the Galaxy S10 is getting cheaper, so is the Galaxy Note 10.
+Samsung’s new Galaxy S20 series looks great, the Galaxy S10 is getting cheaper, and so is the Galaxy Note 10.
 These are great options, but some of you might want to hold onto your current phone and wait for the Galaxy Note 11, also known as the Galaxy Note 20.

-If you’re thinking about upgrading your phone, you might have your eyes on Samsung’s Galaxy S20, Galaxy S20+, Galaxy S20 Ultra, Galaxy S10e, Galaxy S10, Galaxy S10+, or Galaxy S10 5G.
-They are still four of the best devices on the market and for many people, they’ll be worth the investment.
+If you’re thinking about upgrading your phone, you might have your eyes on Samsung’s Galaxy S20, Galaxy S20+, Galaxy S20 Ultra, Galaxy S10e, Galaxy S10, Galaxy S10+, Galaxy S10 5G, or Galaxy Note 10.
+They represent some of devices on the market and for many people, they’ll be worth the investment.

 If you aren’t married to Android, make sure you check out Apple’s iPhone 11 line.
 The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are some of the best Galaxy S20/Galaxy S10/Galaxy Note 10 alternatives.
-You’ll also want to consider devices like the OnePlus 7T and Google’s new Pixel 4 and Pixel 4 XL.
+You’ll also want to consider other Android devices like the OnePlus 7T and Google’s Pixel 4 and Pixel 4 XL.

-There’s also a chance Samsung releases an updated version of the Galaxy Note.
+There’s also a good chance Samsung releases an updated version of the Galaxy Note.

 Galaxy Note 11 Rumors

-The Samsung Galaxy Note 10 has only been on shelves for a few months so it should come as no surprise to learn that we know very little about the company’s plans for the Note series in 2020.
+We’re only a few months into the new year so it should come as no surprise to learn that we don’t know a ton about the company’s plans for the Note series in 2020.

-The Galaxy Note 11 release date (if there is one) is several months and many of you won’t want to delay an upgrade until the summer.
+The Galaxy Note 11 release date is several months and many of you won’t want to delay an upgrade until the summer.

 That said, the Galaxy Note 11 should be on your radar if you’re planning to upgrade your phone sometime in 2020, even if it’s just to rule out waiting for its launch.